AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-29-multiple-modals-on-one-page-using-html-css-and-javascript.md

 The topmost modal window is whatever we recently pushed onto the stack; that's the window that's eligible for closing.

+We'll also add a helper function that tells us if we have no modals open:

+{% capture code %}const noModalsOpen = () => !currentlyOpenModals.length;{% endcapture %}
-{% include linkedHeading.html heading="Opening and Closing Modals" level=3 %}
+{% include code.html file="index.js" code=code lang="javascript" %}

+This is just to reduce code repetition later on.

+### Opening and Closing Stacked Modals

-Let's code up the logic for opening and closing a modal:
+Let's code up the logic for opening and closing stacked modals:

 {% capture code %}const openModal = modalId => {
-  const modal = document.getElementById(modalId);
+  const modalWrapper = document.getElementById(modalId);
-  modal.classList.add('modal-visible');
-  currentlyOpenModals.push(modal);
+  modalWrapper.classList.add("visible");
+  currentlyOpenModals.push(modalWrapper);
 };

 // By definition, it's always the topmost modal that will be closed first const closeTopmostModal = () => {
-  if (!currentlyOpenModals.length) {
+  if (noModalsOpen()) {
     return;
   }

-  const modal = currentlyOpenModals[currentlyOpenModals.length - 1];
+  const modalWrapper = currentlyOpenModals[currentlyOpenModals.length - 1];
-  modal.classList.remove('modal-visible');
+  modalWrapper.classList.remove("visible");
   currentlyOpenModals.pop();
 };{% endcapture %}
 {% include code.html file="index.js" code=code lang="javascript" %}

-The code is pretty simple—to open a modal, we take an ID, find the modal with that ID, give it the `modal-visible` class, and push it to our stack of open modals.
-To close a modal, we do the opposite—we remove the class and pop the stack.
+The code is pretty simple—to open a modal, we take an ID, find the modal wrapper with that ID, give it the `visible` class, and push it to our stack of open modals.
+To close a modal wrapper, we do the opposite: We remove the class and pop the stack.

-{% include linkedHeading.html heading="Creating Event Listeners for Our Modals" level=3 %}
+### Creating Event Listeners for Our Stacked Modals

 We'll need to do the following: